+Section 901 Generally

+901.01 Descripti n

+Requirements

-A Small Mortgage Loan is a Mortgage Loan with an original loan amount of less than or equal to \$6 million and underwritten per this Chapter.
+A Small Mortgage Loan is a Mortgage Loan with an original loan amount of less than or equal to \$9 million.

+Guidance

+A Small Mortgage Loan may be underwritten per:

+Part I and this Chapter; or

+Part I and Part II, as for a conventional Mortgage Loan.

-901.02 Applicability
+901.02 Applicabi ility

+Requirements

 You may use this Chapter to underwrite conventional Mortgage Loans and the following products:

-- MH Communities;
+MH Communities;

-- MAH Properties; and
+MAH Properties; and

-- market rate Cooperative Properties that are not Limited Equity Cooperative Properties.
+market rate Cooperative Properties that are not Limited Equity Cooperative Properties.

 Section 902 Key Principal Guaranty Obligation

+Requirements

 You must obtain a Non-Recourse Guaranty (Form 6015) from each Key Principal.

 Section 903 Occupancy

+Requirements

-Small Mortgage Loans must achieve Stabilized Residential Occupancy as follows:
+Small Mortgage Loans must achieve Stabilized Residential Occupancy

+as follows: